Shanghai stocks hit by $370 billion wipeout as virus fears pound Chinese markets

 By mid-morning, the Shanghai Composite, which had touched a one-year low briefly, was 8% lower at 2,734.1, its lowest level since August.

-Shanghai crude oil ISCCv1, Dalian iron ore DCIOCv1 and Shanghai copper SCFCv1 all fell by their daily down limits.
+Shanghai crude oil, Dalian iron ore and Shanghai copper all fell by their daily down limits.

 Reporting by Sam Shen in Shanghai, Mai Ngyuen in Hanoi, Tom Westbrook in Singapore and Wayne Cole in Sydney; Editing by Richard Pullin and Sam Holmes